Sina-Dehghani/MedAI-Xpert/docs/contributing.md

 8.  **Push your branch** to your forked repository.
 9.  **Open a Pull Request** against the `develop` branch of the main `MedAI-Xpert` repository.

-## Code of Conduct

-Please review our [Code of Conduct](CODE_OF_CONDUCT.md - create this optionally if desired).
-We are committed to fostering an open and welcoming environment.

 ## Setting Up Your Development Environment